 Who We Are

-The Friendship Circle of the South Bay is a non-profit organization dedicated to making a dramatic difference in the lives of children and young adults with special needs, and their families, through one-to-one peer mentoring and social-recreational programs in the homes, schools, and communities of the South Bay and surrounding areas.
+The Friendship Foundation, formally known as the Friendship Circle of the South Bay, is a non-profit organization dedicated to making a dramatic difference in the lives of children and young adults with special needs, and their families, through one-to-one peer mentoring and social-recreational programs in the homes, schools, and communities of the South Bay and surrounding areas.

-The Friendship Circle serves to augment to our local educational systems and professional therapies by creating a natural setting for individuals with special needs to practice the skills they are learning amongst their peers.
+The Friendship Foundation serves to augment our local educational systems and professional therapies by creating a natural setting for individuals with special needs to practice the skills they are learning amongst their peers.

 Today, we offer programs 6 days per week, year-round.
-We provide services for hundreds of children and young adults with special needs and thousands of student volunteers.
-Friendship Circle Clubs are established throughout the South Bay at elementary, middle, and high school levels in public, private, and charter schools - and our members are constantly growing throughout Los Angeles County.
+We provide services for hundreds of children and young adults with special needs and approximately 1,000 student volunteers.
+Friendship Foundation Clubs are established throughout the South Bay at elementary, middle, and high school levels in public, private, and charter schools; our members are constantly growing throughout Los Angeles County.